tiq015UCSD/tiq015UCSD/README.md

 ### Hi there 👋

-My name is Tian Qin, I am currently a graduate student in University of Maryland, College Park, I study Business Analytics.
+My name is Tian Qin, I am currently a graduate student in University of Maryland, College Park, I study Business Analytics right now.
 I am also a Triton:man_student: from UC San Diego, Earl Warren College and studied Applied Mathematics.

 - 🔭 I’m currently seeking the position on Data Scientist, Data Engineer and Data Analyst.